Answering Open-Domain Questions of Varying Reasoning Steps from Text: Related Work

 \section{Related Work}

 The availability of large-scale question answering (QA) datasets has greatly contributed to the research progress on open-domain QA. \squad{} \citep{rajpurkar2016squad, rajpurkar2018know} is among the first question answering datasets adopted for this purpose by \citet{chen2017reading} to build QA systems over Wikipedia articles.
 Similarly, \triviaqa{} \citep{joshi-etal-2017-triviaqa} and Natural Questions \citep{kwiatkowski-etal-2019-natural} feature Wikipedia-based questions that are written by trivia enthusiasts and extracted from Google search queries, respectively.
+More recently, \citet{petroni-etal-2021-kilt} presented, KILT, a new benchmark based on Wikipedia where many knowledge-based tasks are evaluated in a unified version of Wikipedia, including open-domain question answering, entity linking, dialogue, etc. Unlike \beerqa{}, however, single-hop and multi-hop QA are held completely separate during evaluation in KILT, which makes the evaluation of open-domain QA less realistic.
 Aside from Wikipedia, researchers have also used news articles \citep{trischler2016newsqa} and search results from the web \citep{dunn2017searchqa, talmor2018web} as the corpus for open-domain QA.

-Inspired by the TREC QA challenge,\footnote{\url{https://trec.nist.gov/data/qamain.html}} \citet{chen2017reading} were among the first to combine information retrieval systems with accurate neural network-based reading comprehension models for open-domain QA.
+Inspired by the TREC QA challenge,\footnote{\url{https://trec.nist.gov/data/qamain.html}} \citet{chen2017reading} were the first to combine information retrieval systems with accurate neural network-based reading comprehension models for open-domain QA.
 Recent work has improved open-domain QA performance by enhancing various components in this retrieve-and-read approach.
 While much research focused on improving the reading comprehension model \citep{seo2017bidirectional, clark-gardner-2018-simple}, especially with pretrained langauge models like BERT \citep{devlin2019bert}, researchers have also demonstrated that neural network-based information retrieval systems achieve competitive, if not better, performance compared to traditional IR engines \citep{lee2019latent, khattab2020relevance, guu2020realm, xiong2021answering}.
 Aside from the reading comprehension and retrieval components, researchers have also found value from reranking search results \citep{wang2018reinforced} or answer candidates \citep{wang2018evidence, hu2019retrieve}.